 Cleanroom control systems and electrical designs are critical, but so are considerations for structural, architectural, and application compliance.
 Cannabis cleanrooms with modular components ease adaptation of adjacent structures, cascaded classification of interior rooms, expandable compliance, and relocation.

-Typical cannabis facilities segment grow rooms for various stages of processing, strains, and plant cycles.
-Mother, clone, and flower rooms flourish when temperature and humidity is maintained independently with task specific engineering controls.
+In the above graphic, the potential ratio and floor sizes of the flower rooms are under represented.
+Flowering rooms may exceed thousands of sq. ft.
+Modular cleanroom design allows unlimted expansion and partitions for various stages of processing, strains, and plant cycles.
+Mother, clone, and flower rooms flourish when temperature and humidity are maintained independently with task-specific engineering controls.

 Walls and Ceiling Heights

-The advantage of a modular cannabis cultivation cleanrooms is that grow room walls and ceiling structures remain sovereign from preexisting structures and parallel grow, flower, or seedling rooms.
+Modular cannabis cultivation cleanrooms allow grow room walls and ceiling structures to remain sovereign from preexisting structures and parallel grows.
+Cloning, flower, seedling, and processes rooms remain sovereign.
 Each room is built independently with modules for the floors, ceilings, panels, walls, and electrical and HVAC system.
 A modular installation is faster, requires minimal tools, and requires no sawing or cutting.
-Scheduled delivery of preassembled components allows project management around existing manufacturing operations and minimizes space requirements for construction staging.
-For example, walls damaged by heavy equipment like forklifts are easily swapped out within a matter of hours.
+Scheduled delivery of pre assembled components allow project management around operation-as-usual.
+Space and construction staging is minimal.

 Cannabis Cleanroom Installations

-Independent construction of modular cleanroom components allow the removal of grow room walls or individual panels without disturbing adjacent panels, flooring, or ceiling systems.
+Independent construction of modular cleanroom components allows the removal of grow room walls or individual panels without disturbing adjacent panels, flooring, or ceiling systems.
 Quick disassembly and the ability to relocate grow rooms lowers the cost of adapting existing facilities.
 Downtime and disruption of adjacent workspaces or grow rooms is minimal.
-Parallel, non-destructive builds reduce overall build time, and mitigate intrusive noise, particulate, and foot traffic of traditional construction activities.
-The flexibility of modular design allows the retrofitting a new structure around previously existing HVAC, electrical lines, and production equipment.
+Parallel, non-destructive builds reduce overall build time and mitigate intrusive noise, particulate, or foot traffic of traditional construction activities.
+The flexibility of modular designs allow the retrofitting new structures around previously existing HVAC, electrical, and production systems.

 Tax Advantages of Modular Cannabis Cleanrooms

 Conventional building construction uses a depreciation schedule of 39 years, while modular construction is depreciated over 7 years.
-The adoption of temporary structures allows a decrease tax burden and therefore a quicker return on investment.
-The entire structure is a depreciable asset, so you can write of the cost of your building in half the time you would otherwise, which is an enormous benefit given the current tax implications of working in the cannabis industry.
+Temporary structures decrease tax burdens and offer a faster return on investment.
+The entire structure is a depreciable asset.
+The write-off-speed is an enormous benefit, given the current tax implications and rapid growth of the cannabis industry.

-The Bureau of Cannabis prioritizes a hefty increase in regulations for cannabis cultivation for successful cannabis standards.
+The Bureau of Cannabis prioritizes a hefty increase in regulations for cannabis cultivation.
+Partitioned dividing walls allow clear and clean separation between seedling, growing or processing spaces.

-(A) Canopy area(s) (which shall contain mature plants, at any point in time) including aggregate square footage;
+(A) Canopy area(s) (which contain mature plants, at any point in time) including aggregate footage

 Air Flow and HVAC Systems for Rooms and Corridors

-Positive pressure cleanrooms feature an air flow pattern that pushes air outward which is ideal for cannabis cleanroom designs.
-Higher air pressure in a centralized room ensures that dirty air from surrounding rooms does not permeate into clean spaces via entryway doors, cracks, or passthroughs.
+Positive pressure cleanrooms feature an airflow pattern that pushes air outward.
+It’s ideal for cannabis cleanroom designs.
+Higher air pressure in a centralized room ensures that dirty air from surrounding rooms does not permeate into clean spaces via entryway doors, cracks, or pass-throughs.

 Air Flow and Pressure Design for Medical Cannabis Grows

-A positive pressure design is a key adaptation for medical cannabis grows, so that airborne pollen, spores, mites, or room air does not permeate the walls of the most critical spaces.
+A positive pressure design is a key adaptation for medical cannabis grows so that airborne pollen, spores, mites, and adjacent air does not permeate critical spaces.

 “Typically, low moisture medicinal products such as tablets or capsules are dry and dusty, therefore more likely to be a significant cross-contamination risk.
 If the “clean” area pressure differential was positive to the corridor, the powder would escape out of the room and enter the corridor, and is likely then to be transferred into the next door cleanroom.
-Thankfully, most dry formulations do not readily support microbial growth, so as a general rule, tablets and powders are made in “clean corridor” facilities, as opportunistic microorganisms floating in the corridor don’t find environments in which to thrive.
-This means that the rooms are negatively pressurised to the corridor.”
+Thankfully, most dry formulations do not readily support microbial growth, so as a general rule, tablets and powders are made in “clean corridor” facilities, as opportunistic microorganisms floating in the corridor don’t find environments in which to thrive.” – Mother & Clone

-Power distribution modules provide circuit protection and large-scale device amplification for components such as lights and fan filters.
-These systems simplify cleanroom installation but do not provide a simple mechanism of automating or adjusting power levels dynamically.
+Power distribution modules provide circuit protection and large-scale device amplification including support for lights and fan filters.
+These systems simplify cleanroom installation but do not provide a simple mechanism for automating or adjusting power levels dynamically.
 Remote air balancing systems route fan filter controls to a central control for macro and micro adjustments.

 Air Filters and Efficiency